colyseus/docs/docs/state/schema.md

 ## How to define synchronizable structures

-> TODO: describe that mutations only happen in the server-side.
-The client is only meant to receive them

 - Synchronizable schema structures should be only used for data related to your state.
 - Only fields decorated with `@type()` are going to be considered for synchronization.
 - `Schema` structures are defined in TypeScript for server-side usage.